recsys-benchmark/DaisyRec-v2.0/README.md

 ## TODO List

-- [ ] optimize code for execution effiency
+- [ ] Optimize code for execution effiency
-- [ ] improve the modularity and scalability of the code (e.g., initializer, optimizer)
+- [ ] Improve the modularity and scalability of the code (e.g., initializer, optimizer)
-- [ ] a more friendly GUI tuner
+- [ ] A more friendly GUI tuner
 - [ ] Check Item2vec

 ## Cite

-Here is a Bibtex entry if you ever need to cite **DaisyRec 2.0** in a research paper (please keep us posted, we would love to know if DaisyRec 2.0 is helpful to you)
+Here is a Bibtex entry if you ever need to cite **DaisyRec 2.0** in a research paper (please keep us posted, we would love to know if DaisyRec-2.0 is helpful to you)

 ```
 @inproceedings{sun2020are,